 How long until I receive a sample?

-The Centre does not get involved with tissue requests.
+The UKCRC TDCC does not get involved in specific tissue requests.
 This can therefore vary from resource to resource.
 Each organisation will have a different system.
 Usually a material transfer agreement (MTA) will need to be in place, and this will require the work of legal staff in your institution.

 Is there anything else I need to know about working with human tissue samples?

-The Centre is committed to improving the use of human tissue – if you have any queries at all please don’t hesitate to get in touch.
+Yes!
+The UKCRC TDCC is committed to facilitating the use of human tissue - if you have any queries at all please don't hesitate to get in touch.
 To begin with visit the resources below for up to date information on governance.

 Guidance for governance and ethics